Slate Roof Installation

 A classic slate roof on church or historic structure often includes copper trim, copper flashings, and copper nails to enhance its aesthetic beauty.

-Modern slate roofing systems may deploy aluminum flashings as well as galvanized nails and fasteners to maximize water mitigation capabilities and prevent leaking roof damage.
+Modern slate roofing systems may deploy aluminum flashings as well as galvanized nails and fasteners to maximize water removal capabilities and prevent leaking roof damage.

 It’s important to work with an experienced slate roof installation contractor when selecting materials.